Skip to main content

 David Booth, Professor of Marine Ecology at UTS is supervising Masters Research students on this project and added: “The project so far has been an amazing opportunity for our students to get hands on training in understating issue of ecology and conservation of these unique creatures.”

-For more information on the future of the White’s Seahorse conservation breeding program, their endangered status and the Seahorse Hotels, click here or visit the seahorse breeding facility at the aquarium in person.
+For more information on the future of the White’s Seahorse conservation breeding program, click here or visit the seahorse breeding facility at the aquarium in person.

 Save up to 25%